-DAY 5 - Prins Christian Sound
+DAY 5 - The mountains, glaciers and icebergs of Prince Christian Sound and enjoy the spectacular scenery here.

-Prince Christian Sound, located nearly at the tip of the huge island, separates mainland Greenland with Sangmissoq and other islands of the Cape Farewell Archipelago.
-We sail through this narrow channel and enjoy some spectacular scenery.
 The sound itself is around 100 km long and very narrow, sometimes only 500 metres wide.
-This long fjord system is surrounded by steep mountains, some of which are more than 1,200 metres high.
+This long fjord system is surrounded by steep mountains, some more than 1,200 metres high.
 Enjoy the sight of glaciers calving icebergs straight into the ocean from the deck.
-If the channel is blocked with ice, we will sail around Nunap Isua, more commonly known as Cape Farewell.
+If the channel is blocked with ice, we will sail around Nunap Isua - Cape Farewell.